Considerations:

 - Encourage the student to assist in the procedure as much as he/she is able to help student learn self-care skills

-- Review IHP and/or healthcare provider’s orders
+- Review Asthma Action Plan or healthcare provider’s orders

-- Right student
+- For the right student

 - Ensure the medication has not expired